 - Unattractive and attractive packaging lead to less activity in areas of the brain responsible for reflective thought than neutral packaging.

 - Attractive packaging triggered reward responses in the brain whereas unattractive packaging triggered areas associated with negative emotion.

-Packaging design today is different from the way product packaging was created in the past.
+Packaging design today differs from how product packaging was created in the past.
 Today’s consumers are younger, more opinionated, driven by social causes, and selective when buying products.

-This means that every business, from startups to small businesses to the largest Brands must either redefine and evolve the way they create products and product packaging, or go out of business.
+This means that every business, from startups to small businesses to the largest Brands, must either redefine and evolve how they create products and product packaging, or go out of business.

 This is especially true if your business sells to Millennials and Gen Z.

 These generations dominate product sales today and will continue to wield a great influence well into the future.

 Millennials’ US spending will represent 30 percent of total retail sales by 2020 and, within a few years, is expected to grow to $1.4 trillion annually.
 Generation Z will account for 40 percent of all consumers by 2020.

 Millennials and Gen Z pay particular attention to product packaging – but not in the same way that older generations viewed packaging.